-- 1. Identify applicable practices that reduce the impact of agriculture on natural ecosystems. - 2.
-Demonstrate basic skills used in day to day precision farming operations such as global positioning systems, data collection software and unmanned aerial vehicles. - 3.
-Employ methods utilizing advanced agriculture technology to allow for a more profitable, efficient and safer agriculture enterprise. - 4.
+- Identify applicable practices that reduce the impact of agriculture on natural ecosystems. - Demonstrate basic skills used in day to day precision farming operations such as global positioning systems, data collection software and unmanned aerial vehicles. - 3.
+Employ methods utilizing advanced agriculture technology to allow for a more profitable, efficient and safer agriculture enterprise.

 Model those attributes necessary for gainful employment in the field of agriculture technology.

-REQUIRED COL JRSES UNITS
+REQUIRED COU JRSES UNITS

+AG 4 Introduction to Agriculture Businesses 3

 AG 7 Agricultural Entrepreneurship 3

 AG 45 Principles of Animal Science 3

 AG 60 Preparing for 21st Century Agriculture Workforce 3

 AG 65 Introduction to Agriculture Technology 3

 AG 70 Precision Farming Systems 3

 GNBUS 30 Business Computer Applications 3

-INTERN 45A First Semester Internship
+INTERN 45A First Semester Internship 1

-PLSCI 20 Principles of Plant Science
+PLSCI 20 Principles of Plant Science 3

 PLSCI 22 Introduction to Soils

 Students earning an AA/AS degree must complete a minimum of 18 units of General Education requirements, the multicultural graduation requirement, and the health requirement, in addition to the program units listed here.
 Students must complete a total of 60 degree applicable units to earn an AA or AS.
-Please see your counselor for additional information
+Please see your counselor for additional information.

-AGRICULTURE TECHNICIAN
+AGRICULTURAL TECHNICIAN